-FSANZ however, is proposing to apply to VLED the general requirements in Standard 2.9.5 to label with statement indicating the medical purpose of the food, which may include a disease, disorder or medical condition for which the food has been formulated, along with the properties or characteristics that make the food appropriate for that purpose.
-This would address the request from the applicant to require VLED to be labelled with a statement to the effect that they are for use in energy restricted diets.
+Applying the general requirements in Standard 2.9.5 to the label with a statement indicating the medical purpose would address the request from the applicant to require VLED to be labelled with a statement to the effect that they are for use in energy restricted diets.
 The label would also need to refer to the energy content of the food as the 'properties or characteristics' which make the food appropriate for that medical purpose.
-Reference specifically to the dietary management of overweight and/or obesity would however, be optional wording rather than mandated.
+Reference specifically to the dietary management of overweight and/or obesity would be optional wording rather than specifically mandated by that requirement.
+The definition of an FSMP however, refers to a food that is either represented as being a food for special medical purposes or represented for the dietary management of a disease, disorder or medical condition.
+VLEDs would therefore need to be represented in either of these ways in order to be captured by Standard 2.9.5.

-FSANZ is not proposing to maintain the approach proposed in P242 for prescribing a statement referring to obesity (outlined in the section above).
 A reference to energy restricted diets on labels should be adequate to enable consumers and health professionals to identify appropriate products for use in energy restricted diets for specific medical purposes without mandating a reference to obesity as such.